mpnally/Terrifically-Simple-JSON/README.md

 When you write `true` or `false` in JSON, you are writing a reference using a different notation—one that is specific to booleans.
 Strings can be viewed the same way, although it may take a little more thought to see why this is true (think of different notions for designating the same string).
-Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are out of the scope of JSON].
+Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are outside of the scope of JSON].
 JSON has built-in notations for referencing numbers, booleans and strings.
 For other datatypes, we must state explicitly which notation we're using, or rely on out-of-band knowledge.